HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter6.markdown

 ![](/Images/Tds/chapter6-codegenprocess.png)

-TDS Classic' code generation is composed of models of the Sitecore items within your project, transformation templates and a template engine within TDS Classic.
-The process works by TDS Classic parsing each .item file within your project and passing it to a transformation template.
+Sitecore TDS code generation is composed of models of the Sitecore items within your project, transformation templates and a template engine within Sitecore TDS.
+The process works by Sitecore TDS parsing each .item file within your project and passing it to a transformation template.
 Once all of the items have been transformed an additional template may be executed being passed a model representation of the project.

-When an item changes, either by a sync or by Rocks, TDS Classic will call the transformation template to re-generate the appropriate items.
-At the end of each item generation event, TDS Classic runs a template that generates the "header" and then combines all the generated code files into a single code file.
+When an item changes, either by a sync or by Rocks, Sitecore TDS will call the transformation template to re-generate the appropriate items.
+At the end of each item generation event, Sitecore TDS runs a template that generates the "header" and then combines all the generated code files into a single code file.
 This code file is located in another project in your solution.
 It can be either a web application or a class library.

-Right clicking on the TDS Classic project and choosing "Re-generate code for all items" will run the template against all .item files in your project.
+Right clicking on the Sitecore TDS project and choosing "Re-generate code for all items" will run the template against all .item files in your project.

 ### Data Models